nohype-ai/CheatSheets/Code Signing Cheat Sheet.md

   - A certificate, along with its private key, must be securely shared with the team.
 A private git repo is generally not considered secure enough for this purpose, so use something like a password manager.
 This applies even to development certificates.
   - A certificate is created by a developer with their local Keychain Access app and the team's Apple Dev Account.
 But the dev account only stores the public certificate (.cer file) and not the private key.
   - A certificate including its private key can be exported from Keychain Access as a password protected .p12 file for the purpose of sharing it securely with the team.
+  - If the .p12 file itself is not stored in a password manager (not all password managers allow file storage), it is best practice to encrypt it (in addition to its own passphrase protection).
-  - Since the exported .p12 file bundles the private key AND the public certificate, developers only need to obtain this file and its passphrase from the password manager.
+  - Since the exported .p12 file bundles the private key AND the public certificate, developers only need to obtain this file and its passphrase (for example from the password manager).
 * Profiles:
   - A provisioning profile does not contain cryptographically critical infos like private keys, so no attacker could sign an app with just a profile.
   - But a profile contains sensitive/internal metadata (testing devices' UDIDs, App IDs, entitlement details), which (if leaked) would give an attacker reconnaissance info.